-Every year, more than 100 million Americans hit the stores the Friday after Thanksgiving in the hopes of scoring a great deal on a 4KTV or the latest toy craze.
+Every year, millions of Americans hit the stores the Friday after Thanksgiving in the hopes of scoring a great deal on a 4KTV or the latest toy craze.
 Although Black Friday has practically become a holiday of its own, it hasn’t always been this way.

 For a century, the term Black Friday was associated with a 19th-century financial crisis.
 In 1869, two scheming Wall Street financiers bought as much gold as they could with the hopes of artificially driving up the price and selling at an astronomical profit.
 Instead, the gold market collapsed and took the stock market with it, bankrupting millions on Friday, September 24.